muratk5n/thirdwave/en/README.md

 developed his trade while building rockets for Nazis.
 If there is no space program there are no additional inno that comes from it.
 Scratch-resistant lenses, teflon, velcro..
 Have a funky sport shoe with velcro?
-You can thank Hitler for that.
+You can thank the Nazis for that.
+You can thank the Brits for..  some institutions here and there, fine.

 "Britain's presence in some countries helped their democratic institutions"